Saemaeul-ho: Social status

 Until the first KTX rating was established on April 1, 2004, the Saemaeul-ho was responsible for the highest grade train, and the Saemaeul-ho had a very high social status.
-Especially in the early 1960s and 1970s, it was recognized that VIPs or wealthy people were trains on the train.
+Especially in the early 1960s and 1970s, it was recognized that VIPs or wealthy people were passengers on the train.

 Restaurant Car

 In 1969, at the time of the introduction of the tourism lake, the dining car was operated under the name "SALON".
 It was first run by the Korean National Railroad, and in 1986, the outsourcing commissioned privatization of the outskirts, and the Seoul Plaza Hotel was operated by the Saemaeul-ho and Mugunghwa-ho restaurants until March 31, 2004.